Witch World (novel)

 Witch World is a science fantasy novel by American writer Andre Norton, published as a paperback original by Ace Books in 1963.
-It inaugurated the Witch World series and established a setting that she eventually shared with other writers.
+It inaugurated the Witch World series and established a setting that Norton eventually shared with other writers.

 The first hardcover edition was published by Gregg Press of Boston in 1977 as #1 in a set of seven called "The Witch World Novels of Andre Norton".
-Later it appeared in three-novel omnibus editions and in audiobook.
+Later it appeared in three-novel omnibus editions and as an audiobook.

 Plot summary

 During World War II, Simon Tregarth rose from a common soldier in the U.S. Army to the rank of lieutenant colonel.
-In post-war Berlin, he became involved, almost accidentally, in the black market, only to be caught and discharged in disgrace from the Army.
+In post-war Berlin, he became involved in the black market, only to be caught and discharged in disgrace from the Army.
 He later also managed to anger a powerful criminal organization enough for it to send assassins after him.
-After months on the run, killing at least two of these assassins, he knows his time is running out.
+After months on the run, he knows his time is running out.

 Then Tregarth is contacted by Dr. Jorge Petronius, a man with an amazing reputation for hiding men in dire straits.
 Petronius recounts a fantastic tale of a stone of power, the Siege Perilous of Arthurian legend, that has the power to open a gateway to a world attuned to the person who sits on it.
 Disbelieving, but with little to lose, Tregarth gives him all the money he has left, and is transported to a land where magic vies with more mundane swords and bows.

 He arrives in a nearly empty countryside, just in time to witness a savage hunt: a lone woman being chased down by hounds followed by two horsemen.
 Tregarth rescues the woman, who he much later learns is a witch named Jaelithe, and enters the service of her homeland Estcarp, a land ruled by witches and threatened by many enemies.
 One of these enemies is the land of Gorm, which was bloodily taken over by the far-off, mysterious realm of Kolder.